The Binding of Fenrir Drinking Horn

-This horn has the been hand carved with an image depicting "The Binding of Fenrir", which shows the moment the God Tyr sacrifices his hand to Fenrir in an attempt to protect the 9 realms (Full story below).
+This horn has been hand carved with an image depicting "The Binding of Fenrir", which shows the moment the God Tyr sacrifices his hand to Fenrir in an attempt to protect the nine realms (Full story below).

 - Beeswax lined

 - Option to add a copper or brass raven horn rim.